Est. Whitetail Population

 Nonresident archery licenses are $74; nonresident gun licenses are $114.

 Non-resident hunting license and deer permit

-Taken by Ronnie Cox in Aroostook County in 1965 and currently ranks No. 88 all time.
+Taken by Ronnie Cox in Aroostook County in 1965.

 Record B&C Typical Stat

 Taken by Hill Gould in Washington County in 1910.

 Record B&C Non-Typical Entries

 Season Dates (2013): The statewide archery season runs Sept.
 27 through Oct.
 26. There is an expanded archery season in the southern portion of the state that opens Sept.
 8 and ends Dec.
 8. Rifle season is open Oct.
 29 to Nov.
 24. Muzzleloader season opens Nov.
 26 and ends Dec.
 1., and runs again Dec.
 3-8.

 The Grade: D-